Thom2503/rblisp/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/39/Lambda_lc.svg" width="128"/>
 <img src="https://upload.wikimedia.org/wikipedia/commons/7/73/Ruby_logo.svg" width="128"/>
 ## Articles
-These are the articles that I'm using to create this Scheme interpreter [(How to Write a (Lisp) Interpreter (in Python))](http://norvig.com/lispy.html) <br>
+These are the articles that I'm using to create this Scheme interpreter <br>
+[(How to Write a (Lisp) Interpreter (in Python))](http://norvig.com/lispy.html) <br>
 [(An ((Even Better) Lisp) Interpreter (in Python))](http://norvig.com/lispy2.html) <br>